The Importance of a Mortgage Pre-approval Letter

 While you may be able to verbally express that you’re ready to buy, there are many great reasons for being pre-approved for a mortgage.
 A pre-approval letter is physical evidence of the fact that you are a serious buyer with the capacity to purchase.

 Sellers really don’t know anything about the potential buyers coming through their door.
-And for valid reasons they are always skeptical whether the buyer is going to succeed at qualifying for the mortgage.
+And for valid reasons they are always skeptical whether the buyer is going to succeed in qualifying for the mortgage.
 You will find that sellers take you more seriously when you’re equipped with a mortgage pre-approval letter, and your agent is able to help you in a much more effective manner as well.

 For instance, with this letter, they may be able to help you to negotiate a better deal due to the fact that you’re a bonafide buyer.
 Most pre-approved buyers also find that sellers prefer to work with them over non-approved buyers, giving them an edge over the competition.

 Another important reason why you need a pre-approval letter is that it clarifies the amount that you can actually afford to borrow.
 This will make it easier to search for your next home and can save you from the heartbreak of falling in love with a home that you simply can’t fit in your budget.
 Making this even better is the fact that pre-approval can help speed up the closing process by the only having to approve the purchased property.

 Benefits of a Mortgage Pre-Approval Letter?